HappyPotatoHead/projectgarden/content/index.md

 ---
 title: Being Chronically Online
+draft: false
+tags:
+description:
 ---

 I’m [HappyPotatoHead](https://github.com/HappyPotatoHead).
 This used to be a **digital garden** meant to record my academic journey throughout my Computer Science Degree, but I've decided to rebrand it to store my projects instead. *Maybe notes will make a comeback?*

 There’s so much I want to add, but I’ll take it one step at a time.

 Check out [[Garden Core]]!

 If you don't know where to look for sources, maybe [[Sources|this]] can help!

+>[!QUOTE]
+>```telescopic
+>* Knowledge is not a reservoir to be hoarded but a river to be shred
+>	* He who has a Why to live for can bear almost any How
+>		* There are things which must cause you to lose your reason or you have none to lose
+>			* The truth - that love is the ultimate and the highest goal to which man can aspire.
+The salvation of man is through love and in love
+>				* Set me like a seal upon thy heart, love is as strong as death
+>```

+---

 *To-do list:*
 - [ ] Personalise the garden